Steplike electric conduction in a classical two-dimensional electron system through a narrow constriction in a microchannel: Model, and Numerical Methods

-where $W$ is the ``mass" parameters for $\nu_{\gamma}$ with $\gamma=\rm{L},\rm{R}$.
-When $\nu_{\gamma}-N_{\gamma}$ becomes zero, we delete the fractional particle, and replace one electron by a new fractional particle satisfying $\ddot{\nu}_{\gamma}^{\rm old}=\ddot{\nu}_{\gamma}^{\rm new}$.
-When $\nu_{\gamma}-N_{\gamma}$ becomes $1$, we convert the fractional particle into an electron, and insert a new fractional particle at the position where the fractional particle satisfies $\ddot{\nu}_{\gamma}^{\rm old}=\ddot{\nu}_{\gamma}^{\rm new}$ and the potential also satisfies a local minimum condition.
-Moreover, the inserting place of the fractional particle in the left (right) reservoir is in the most left (right) position of all the electrons in the left (right) reservoir.
-The behavior of electrons in the channel is not disturbed by the fractional particles.
+The temporal variations of $N_{\rm{L}}$ and $N_{\rm{R}}$ are governed by the following protocol \cite{s7}.
+When $\nu_{\gamma}-N_{\gamma}$ becomes zero, we delete the fractional particle, and replace one electron in the reservoir by a new fractional particle satisfying $\ddot{\nu}_{\gamma}^{\rm old}=\ddot{\nu}_{\gamma}^{\rm new}$, when the coordinate and the velocity for the deleted fractional particle are discarded, and those of the replaced electron are given over to the new fractional particle.
+When $\nu_{\gamma}-N_{\gamma}$ becomes one, we convert the fractional particle into an electron, and insert a new fractional particle at the position where the fractional particle satisfies $\ddot{\nu}_{\gamma}^{\rm old}=\ddot{\nu}_{\gamma}^{\rm new}$ and the potential energy also satisfies a local minimum condition $\ddot{\mathbf{r}}_{\gamma}\simeq 0$, when the coordinate and the velocity of the converted fractional particle are given over to the new electron, and the velocity of the new fractional particle is set to zero.
+The condition $\ddot{\nu}_{\gamma}^{\rm old}=\ddot{\nu}_{\gamma}^{\rm new}$ ensures the temporal continuity of $\ddot{\nu}_{\gamma}$, and $\ddot{\mathbf{r}}_{\gamma}\simeq 0$ works so as not to change the average velocity of the system due to the insertions of a fractional particle.
+Moreover, the inserting place of the fractional particle in the left (right) reservoir is selected from the squares created by dividing area $\rm{A}_{\rm{L}}$ ($\rm{A}_{\rm{R}}$) in $S_{\rm{L}}$ ($S_{\rm{R}}$) into $0.01 \ \mu$m square mesh, based on the condition described above.
+The behavior of electrons in the channel is not disturbed by the fractional particles, because if the fractional particles try to enter the channel, $\ddot{\nu}_{\gamma}$ increases, and thus the fractional particle is converted into an electron according to the above protocol for the particle conversion.

-Through our calculations, the initial positions of electrons are to form triangular lattices, where the initial total number of electrons is 1284. $Q$ and $W$ are set to $Q=7.30\times 10^{-23}$ eV$\cdot$s$^{2}$ and $W=5.69\times 10^{-24}$ eV$\cdot$s${}^2$ respectively.
-The initial velocity distribution function of electrons satisfies the Maxwell-Boltzmann distribution.
-The average density $n$ in the channel and the temperature $T$ are, respectively, $n\simeq 2.27 \times 10^{8}$ cm${}^{-2}$ and $T=1.2 \ $K, which belong to a liquid state for the bulk system\cite{i10}.
-The difference of chemical potential between the left and the right reservoirs divided by $e$ is set to $(\mu_{\rm{L}}-\mu_{\rm{R}})/e=0.0001 $ V. Thus, a direct current (DC) is induced between the reservoirs.
-Although Rees et al.\cite{i23} measured an alternative current (AC) conductance, we measure DC conductance, because the cycle applied in the experiment\cite{i23} $5.0 \mu$s is so long that it is $10^{7}$ times of the one time step in our MD $6.28\times 10^{-7}\mu$s.